Multidimensional coupling: A variationally consistent approach to fiber-reinforced materials: Preliminaries and problem description

 \paragraph{Second gradient material.} Next we assume, that the second gradient of the deformation $\nabla\vec{F}$ with respect to the reference configuration can be taken into account as well, see, among many others, \cite{steinmann2013,mindlin1965a}.
-Thus, the strain energy function can be written as
+Here, we start with a most general definition of a second gradient strain energy function, defined by

 such that the internal virtual work reads